 Golden Knights slip past Coyotes in shootout

-Alex Tuch scored a goal and also the game-winner in the third round of the shootout to give the Vegas Golden Knights 2-1 victory over the Arizona Coyotes on Friday afternoon in Las Vegas.
-Tuch deked Arizona's Darcy Kuemper with a backhand fake and then fired a forehand shot over goaltender's left pad to give Vegas its second straight victory.
+Alex Tuch scored a goal in regulation and the game-winner in the third round of the shootout to give the Vegas Golden Knights 2-1 victory over the Arizona Coyotes on Friday afternoon in Las Vegas.
+Tuch deked Arizona's Darcy Kuemper with a backhand fake and then fired a forehand shot over the goaltender's left pad to give Vegas its second straight victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)